-In a typical microservices-based application, multiple microservices work together while remaining loosely coupled and scalable.
-The application has services that are needed to satisfy core business requirements such as keeping track of and processing critical business data.
-There are also additional dedicated microservices that handle identity and authentication, health and load monitoring, as well as serve as API gateways.
+In a typical Microservices-based application, multiple Microservices work together while remaining loosely coupled and scalable.
+Such applications employ many different services to satisfy core business requirements such as keeping track of and processing critical business data.
+They also have additional dedicated Microservices handle authentication, and load monitoring, while also serving as API gateways.

-A key feature of such an application is that each microservice be designed, developed, and deployed independently using any technology stack you want.
-Because each microservice is a standalone autonomous app in its own right, it keeps its separate persistent storage as well, be it a relational database, a NoSQL DB or even a legacy file storage system.
-This allows the individual microservices to scale independently and makes real-time infrastructure changes much more manageable.
+A key feature of such an application is that each Microservice is designed, developed, and deployed independently using any various technology stacks.
+Since each Microservice is a standalone autonomous application in its own right, each Microservice has separate persistent storage as well, be it a relational database, a NoSQL DB, or even a legacy file storage system.
+This allows the individual Microservices to scale independently and makes real-time infrastructure changes much more manageable.

 Why does your microservice need NCache?

-There are cases where bottlenecks still arise during increased transactions on the application.
-This is predominantly common in architectures where microservices store data in relational databases that do not allow scaling out.
-In such situations, scaling out the microservice by deploying more instances of it does not resolve the matter.
+However, despite the numerous architectural advantages that Microservices offer, still there are cases where bottlenecks arise as a result of increased application transactions.
+This is common in architectures where Microservices store data in relational databases (which do not allow scaling out).
+In such situations, scaling out the Microservice does not resolve the issue.

-To counter these issues, you can seamlessly introduce NCache as your distributed cache at the caching layer between your microservices and the datastores.
-NCache also helps help as an in-memory scalable publisher/subscriber messaging broker to allow for asynchronous communications between microservices.
+To counter these issues, you can seamlessly introduce NCache as your distributed cache between your Microservices and the aforementioned datastores.

 Scalability Through Pub/Sub